jersou/gitlab-tree-ok-cache/README.md

 And if the artifacts are outdated, then the current job is finally executed to produce a new artifact (possibly activated/deactivated by an option).

+Or the job could be skipped like the "only:changes" option.

 ### Links / references

 [jersou / Gitlab Tree Ok Cache · GitLab](https://gitlab.com/jersou/gitlab-tree-ok-cache)